eneliviu/Portofoloio-2/README.md

 - empty entries
 - more??
 4. The user can group the task by categories.
 The app allows the user to categorizes the tasks by type ("work", "home", "chores","errands"), importance ('Urgent', 'Important', 'Normal') and by time ('Upcomming' - with settings for 30, 15 and 5 min before for the sheduled time).

+# Structure

+## Main Page
+### Structure
+The main page structure is defined in the index.html file.
+The page has